What Is Comparative Fault?

 Is Illinois a No Fault State for Car Accidents?

-Illinois Is One of the Modified Comparative Negligence States
+Illinois Is a Modified Comparative Negligence State

 An Example of Illinois' Modified Comparative Negligence